Exploring Available Options To Limit DMV Points

 Dial 571-748-5647 to speak to one of our skilled lawyers at MacDowell Law Group, P.C., today.

-DMV Traffic Ticket Points on Your Driving Record
+DMV Traffic Ticket Points On Your Driving Record

 Demerit points are assigned automatically by the DMV, not by a judge.
 They are non-negotiable.
 No judge can reduce or eliminate them because of special circumstances.
 The number of DMV points you receive depends solely on whatever charge you are convicted of.
 Demerit points will remain on your driving record for two years, while a conviction for traffic or moving violations can stay on your criminal record for many more.

 If you accumulate too many points, the DMV may require that you take an approved driving course, suspend your driver’s license and put you on probation with the DMV.
 This kind of license suspension is purely administrative and is separate from any action that may be taken by the court system.
 The only way to avoid license suspension and other negative consequences from excessive traffic ticket points is to get a positive result in court.
-That is where the lawyers at MacDowell & Associates can help.
+That is where the lawyers at MacDowell Law Group, P.C., can help.

-We’ll Fight Your Charges in Court
+We’ll Fight Your Charges In Court

-The first thing our Herndon reckless driving defense attorneys will do is attempt to get an acceptable plea offer.
+The first thing our defense attorneys will do is attempt to get an acceptable plea offer.
 If this is not possible, we will fight to get your charges dismissed at trial, or have your citation reduced to a lesser charge.
 We will also advise you of other options that can allow you to rehabilitate your driving record.